 The Deeds Office captures double barrel surnames in a unique way using the last part of the double barrel name as the Surname.
 For example, Jada Pinkett-Smith would be captured at the Deeds Office as Smith, Jada Pinkett.
 For searching, input “Smith” in the Surname field and Jada in the Forename field and Lexis WinDeed will return possible matches.

-WinDeed allows searching by SAID; however, it is important to know that some ID numbers have changed and a successful search result depends on knowing the ID number used at the time of the property registration.
+Lexis WinDeed allows searching by SA ID number; however, it is important to know that some ID numbers have changed and a successful search result depends on knowing the ID number used at the time of the property registration.
 Searching on a partial ID number is possible but may result in exact matches only.
 Passport numbers are not recognised at the Deeds Office.